dechavezv/eeb_C177_2019/_posts/2019-04-13-Handling_data_in_Shell.md

-This manual is based on orignal work made by DAniel Chavez.
-The example about sed were based on this [site1](https://github.com/QCB-Collaboratory/W1.UNIX.command.line).
-Information about AWK was based on this [site2](http://reasoniamhere.com/2013/09/17/awk-gtf-how-to-analyze-a-transcriptome-like-a-pro-part-2/).
+This manual is based on original work made by Daniel Chavez.
+The example about `sed` were based on this [site](https://github.com/QCB-Collaboratory/W1.UNIX.command.line).
+Information about AWK was based on this [site](http://reasoniamhere.com/2013/09/17/awk-gtf-how-to-analyze-a-transcriptome-like-a-pro-part-2/).